fuchs-fabian/typst-template-aio-studi-and-thesis/src/lib.typ

   show figure.caption.where(kind: image): it => get-figure-caption(it)
   show figure.caption.where(kind: table): it => get-figure-caption(it)
-  show figure.caption.where(kind: math.equation): it => get-figure-caption(it)
+  show figure.caption.where(kind: "formula"): it => get-figure-caption(it)

-  show figure.where(kind: math.equation): set figure(supplement: txt-supplement-formula, numbering: "1")
+  show figure.where(kind: "formula"): set figure(supplement: txt-supplement-formula, numbering: "1")

   show link: set text(fill: secondary-color.darken(60%))